 Next to the Open positions, you can look at your Short positions and Reserved funds.
 The short positions are positions that only exist on Cryptohopper, not the exchange itself.
 Click here to find out more about the shorting shorting of Cryptohopper.

 You can use your Reserved Funds as your savings account.
-You can move open positions or even your base currency into the Reserved Funds tab.
-Moving your positions/base currency into the Reserved Funds will prevent your Hopper from interacting with them until you release them or move them to open positions.
+You can move open positions or even your quote currency into the Reserved Funds tab.
+Moving your positions/quote currency into the Reserved Funds will prevent your Hopper from interacting with them until you release them or move them to open positions.

 You can move a position directly into the Reserved Funds tab by selecting the info button and pressing "Reserved Funds".
 Doing this can be useful if you have special manual positions that you would like to keep your eye on, but you would like your hopper not to touch them.

 If you would like to release your positions from "Reserved Funds", you have two options.
 You can choose to "Move to positions", which will move your reserve funds position back to your open position.
 Additionally, you can release your Reserved Funds positions.
 This will move your Reserved Funds into the assets section.
 Your Hopper won't sell these funds.
 Keep in mind that when "Auto-sync" is enabled on the Dashboard, the funds will be shown as a new open position.